Springfield Attorneys Assisting Medical Malpractice Victims

 For medical negligence claims, the statute of limitations in Illinois is generally two years.
 This means that an injured person must file a lawsuit against a doctor or other medical provider within two years from the date of the surgical error, or else he or she usually will be barred from pursuing compensation.

-If you have been the victim of a medical mistake or another act of negligence in Springfield or elsewhere in Central Illinois, an injury attorney can guide you through the steps of seeking compensation for your harm.
-To schedule an appointment with a member of the Ackerman Law Offices, call (888) 889-1977 or use the contact form on this website.
+If you have been the victim of a medical mistake or another act of negligence in Springfield or elsewhere in Central Illinois, a medical malpractice lawyer can guide you through the steps of seeking compensation for your harm.
+To schedule an appointment with Ackerman Law Offices, call (217) 789-1977.
 Many of our clients have come from Decatur, Bloomington, Peoria, and Champaign, as well as communities throughout Sangamon County.